nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     1. Test case: `editi 1 i/1 t/technical r/8.6`<br>
        Expected: The first interview of the first applicant in the list is updated to a technical interview with rating 8.6.
 Updated details of the applicant shown in the response area.
-       Working area shows the updated list of applicants.
+       Applicant area shows the updated list of applicants.

     1. Test case: `editi 0`<br>
        Expected: No interview is added to any applicant.
 Error details shown in the response area.
-Applicant list in working area remains the same.
+Applicant list in applicant area remains the same.

-    1. Other incorrect edit interview commands to try: `editi`, `editi x`, `editi 1 i/x t/technical`, `editi 1 i/1 r/6.0` (where x is larger than the list size)<br>
+    1. Other incorrect edit interview commands to try: `editi`, `editi x`, `editi 1 i/x t/technical`, `editi 1 i/1 r/y` (where x is larger than the list size and y is larger than 10.0)<br>
        Expected: Similar to previous.

 ### Deleting an interview from an applicant